Home Blog Water Law

 Water law is a complex area of law that governs the use, distribution, and management of the state's water resources.
 Water is a precious and limited resource that is essential for the state's economic, social, and environmental well-being.

-Water law is a combination of state and federal law, with a complex web of statutes, regulations, and court decisions that dictate how water is allocated, used and protected.
+Water law is a combination of state and federal law and tribal law, with a complex web of statutes, regulations, and court decisions that dictate how water is allocated, used and protected.
 Water law is constantly evolving as new technologies, climate change, and shifting water demands and supplies present new challenges and opportunities for managing the state's water resources.

 Key Concepts of Water Rights